ArminJo/ServoEasing/README.md

 ## QuadrupedControl example
 Control 8 servos to move a Quadruped robot.<br/>
 The full example with IR remote control, NeoPixel and US distance sensor support is available [here](https://github.com/ArminJo/QuadrupedControl).
+Only for AVR, because it uses EEPROM.

 ### YouTube Video
 [![mePed V2 in actions](https://i.ytimg.com/vi/cLgj_sr7f1o/hqdefault.jpg)](https://youtu.be/cLgj_sr7f1o)

 ## RobotArmControl example
 Program for controlling a [robot arm with 4 servos](https://www.instructables.com/id/4-DOF-Mechanical-Arm-Robot-Controlled-by-Arduino) using 4 potentiometers and/or an IR Remote.
+Only for AVR, because it uses EEPROM.

 ## PCA9685_Expander example
 The OneServo example modified for using a PCA9685 expander board and the standard Arduino Wire library.<br/>